ustaxcourt/ef-cms/docsify/frontend.md

 ### Actions

 Actions are the building blocks of the sequences.
-Each action is a function which can run async code if needed to talk to API endpoints, and they will update the cerebral store.
+Each action is a function which can run async code if needed to talk to API endpoints, and they will update the Cerebral store.
 Here is a small example action we use in our application for setting the case detail on the store.
 This action is typically invoked in a sequence directly after a previous action that might be used to fetch the case detail from the API and pass it along in props.
-A cerebral action is basically the .then() of a promise change
+A cerebral action is basically the .then() of a promise chain.

 ```javascript
 import { state } from 'cerebral';